iaacornus/silverblue-postinstall_upgrade/README.md

 flatpak update
 ```

-And reboot after to apply the updates (there is also no problem to do this in GUI).
+Reboot to apply the updates (there is also no problem to do this in GUI).

 ```bash
 systemctl reboot